mofuss/mofuss/README.md

 **2.- Local Installation:** This option allows you to run MoFuSS directly on your local computer.
 However, it's important to note that at least one module must be executed on a High-Performance Computing (HPC) cluster, as it relies on parallel C++ algorithms.
 This document provides a step-by-step guide for installing MoFuSS locally.

-For instructions on how to run MoFuSS locally, including how to use the HPC module, refer to the section below this Read.me file titled _"Running MoFuSS Locally."_
+_For step-by-step instructions on running MoFuSS locally, including guidance on using the HPC module, continue reading below._ 📚

 ## Install and run MoFuSS Locally